ThiagoMunich/binance-trading-bot/README.md

 ## ⚠️ Risk Warning

-This bot is for educational purposes only.
+This bot is fully working and tested but the trading strategy used here is for educational purposes only.
 Cryptocurrency trading involves substantial risk and may not be suitable for everyone.
 Never trade with money you cannot afford to lose.

-## Contributing
+## 🧑‍💻 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.